 The FCA is tasked with the responsibility of ensuring trading and investment platforms adhere to specific marketing and advertising rules about financial promotions, and that they conduct their business in accordance with regulatory standards.

 It’s important to note that while being regulated by the FCA can ensure you are protected against bad practices, there is no protection available for poorly performing investments.
-Therefore, it is always possible to lose some or all of
+Therefore, it is always possible to lose some or all of your money when trading.

 You should also be aware that some trading instruments come with exceptional, added risk.
 CFDs, for example, and spread betting, are particularly risky as you will be trading with leverage, which increases the amount of capital you can lose.
 All FCA-authorised trading platforms must advertise the percentage of customers who lose money when trading risky instruments with them.
 It’s not uncommon to see figures in the high 70-percent range.